openid/sharedsignals/openid-sharedsignals-framework.md

 ## Subject Identifiers in SSF Events {#subject-ids-in-ssf}

-A Subject Identifier in a SSE event MUST have an identifier format that is any one of:
+A Subject Identifier in a SSF event MUST have an identifier format that is any one of:

 * Defined in the IANA Registry defined in Subject Identifiers for Security